-For safety reasons, drinks are only allowed in reclosable beverage bottles.
+For safety reasons, drinks are only allowed in drinking bottles with screw cap/lid.
 The consumation of food is prohibited.

 In the whole library it is not allowed to lay down.

-The library books from the shelves are open to the public.
+The library books on the shelves are freely accessible for use.
 After use or in the evening they have to be returned to their correct place on the shelf or borrowed.

 Internal calls via pager must be answered from outside the library.